NST28/VHT_Intern/README.md

 run ./Thread_Time.sh

-Time and offset date will be saved to time_and_interval.txt file
+Time and offset data will be saved to time_and_interval.txt file